-(A new cohort is selected for the summer session of each school year)
+(A new cohort is selected each term of each semester during the school year.)

-The educational leadership master's degree program is designed to enable students to become part of a cohort group that will systematically proceed through a thirty-nine semester hour sequence of course modules and clinical experiences.
+The educational leadership master's degree program is designed to enable students to become part of a cohort group that will systematically proceed through a sequence of course modules and clinical experiences.
 The modules center on six dimensions of leadership and are integrated with seminars, practicums and internships focusing on excellence in teaching and learning.

-- 1. General requirements for admission to the graduate school of Mississippi College must be met. - 2.
-Requirements for admission to a Master of Education Degree must be met. - 3.
+1. General requirements for admission to the graduate school of Mississippi College must be met.

+- 2. Requirements for admission to a Master of Education Degree must be met. - 3.
 Provide documentation of 3 full years of teaching experience (you may be in your third year of teaching when you enter the program). - 4.
 Submit a resume' and verification of experience.

-May 15 of each year is the application deadline.
 Admission to the program is limited and is at the discretion of the Educational Leadership Screening and Selection Committee.
 Consult the Program Coordinator or the chair of the Department of Teacher Education and Leadership for additional information concerning the cohort group selection process and specific program requirements.

-Online is also available.
+Traditional and Online programs are available.